kotae4/ntkernel-dev-notes/Readme.md

 8. a cancel i/o routine: similar to above, but for when an IRP is cancelled.
 9. fast-dispatch routines: i don't get these at all. "drivers that make use of the cache manager (??) provide these routines to allow the kernel to bypass typical i/o processing when accessing the driver. [...].
 Fast dispatch routines are also used as a mechanism for callbacks from the memory manager and cache manager to file-system drivers.".
 10. unload routine: for cleaning up system resources, allows the i/o manager to unload the driver entirely. only invoked when all file handles to the device are closed.
-11. system shutdown notification routine: same as above, but invoked when the system is shutting down
+11. system shutdown notification routine: same as above, but invoked when the system is shutting down.
 12. error-logging routines: seems like something any smart dev would write. basically just DbgPrint. doesn't sound like it's something that's actually registered anywhere.
+> #5: or is it? could we also register an ISR? or hijack another driver's ISR? is there any benefit to doing this?
 > #9: so are they basically just for file-system drivers?
 > i guess the important takeaway is that fast-dispatch routines skip the whole IRP process and are invoked directly.
 > i don't know what invokes them or how they're invoked or what situations would lead to them being invoked.